wxjames/Gaze-Aware-GesRec/README.md

 * Keras

 ## Dataset
 The dataset used for offline training is palced in the folder of [ConGes_data](https://github.com/wxjames/Gaze-Aware-GesRec/tree/main/ConGes_data).
-The framework validation data are in the folder of [framework_validation_data](https://github.com/wxjames/Gaze-Aware-GesRec/tree/main/framework_validation_data).
+The framework validation data are provided in the folder of [framework_validation_data](https://github.com/wxjames/Gaze-Aware-GesRec/tree/main/framework_validation_data).

+## Trained Models
+The trained gesture classifier is provided in [models](https://github.com/wxjames/Gaze-Aware-GesRec/tree/main/models) folder.
+The yolov5 detection model could downloaded through the following link: .